vitiral/trfl/README.md

 sizes](https://en.wikipedia.org/wiki/Flash_memory#NAND_memories).
 The smallest
 is 16KiB, the largest is 512KiB.

-To take this into account, the following priciples are followed:
+To take this into account, the following principles are followed:
 - Every data structure starts with some flags/bits "reserved" and set to `1` ("erased").
 They may later be set to 0 by the Garbage Collector (GC), indicating that data has moved/etc. More on the GC later.